LinkHM/BOTW-WII-U-FTP-Mod-File-Sorter/README.md

 PyQt5 is needed to use the GUI.

-Tested on Windows 10; theoretically cross-platform compatable.
+Tested on Windows 10; theoretically cross-platform compatible.